 A key question is whether the LDDM also produces WTA competition.
 Given the architecture of the LDDM, local disinhibition is hypothesized to break the symmetry between option-specific R-G sub-circuits, enabling a competitive interaction between sub-circuits.
 To examine whether this competition produces WTA selection, we simulated model activity in a reaction-time version of a motion discrimination task, a standard perceptual decision-making paradigm in non-human primates (Churchland et al., 2008; Roitman & Shadlen, 2002).
-The task contains two stages of processing: the pre-motion stage with only the choice targets presented and the motion stage presenting a random-dot motion stimulus.
-Animals are allowed to select an option, indicating their percept of the main direction of motion, at any time following motion stimulus onset (see timeline, Fig. 5A).
+The task contains two stages of processing: the pre-motion stage with only the choice targets presented and the motion stage presenting a random-dot motion stimulus simultaneously with a go signal.
+Animals are allowed to select an option, indicating their percept of the main direction of motion, at any time following motion stimulus/go signal onset (see timeline, Fig. 5A).
 During the pre-motion stage, we simulated equal value inputs, given the equal prior probability of either target being correct.
 The simulated pre-motion dynamics replicate the characteristic transient peak observed in both perceptual and economic decision-making tasks (Andersen & Buneo, 2002; Churchland et al., 2008; Louie et al., 2011; Rorie et al., 2010).
-At motion stimulus onset, inputs to the two R units are changed according to the task design; because the animals could make their decision at any time in this reaction-time task, disinhibition is assumed to increase when motion inputs begin.
+At motion stimulus onset, inputs to the two R units are changed according to the task design; disinhibition (i.e., β value) is switched on at the go signal, simultaneously with motion inputs.

 We find that the LDDM replicates neural and behavioral aspects of WTA competition.
 In Fig. 5A, we show example model activity for five input strengths corresponding to different motion coherence levels.
 Consistent with electrophysiological recordings in posterior parietal cortex (Churchland et al., 2008; Roitman & Shadlen, 2002; Shadlen & Newsome, 2001), model R unit activities bifurcate based on the input strengths, with the unit receiving stronger input ramping-up to an (arbitrary) decision threshold while the activity of the opponent unit is suppressed.
 The speed of bifurcation depends on the contrast between the inputs, a variable equivalent to motion coherence in the experimental literature (Roitman & Shadlen, 2002; Shadlen & Newsome, 2001).
-When we simulated the LDDM with noise (additive Ornstein-Uhlenbeck noise; see Methods for details), the model reproduces the characteristic psychometric and chronometric functions that relate choice accuracy and reaction time (RT) to choice difficulty (Fig. 5B).
-Thus, the LDDM exhibits mutual competition that generates WTA selection, and reproduces empirical decision behavior previously described by RNM models (Fig. 5A, inset).
+Furthermore, the LDDM predicts the dynamics of the two types of interneurons G and D governing excitatory neuron computation (Fig. 5B).
+Prior to the go signal, the two G units share the same activity, but after the go signal, the activity levels bifurcate because of disinhibition.
+In contrast to R units, the G unit in the sub-circuit receiving stronger input shows lower activity, indicating a stronger disinhibition of the associated R unit.
+Thus, the LDDM exhibits mutual competition that generates WTA selection in excitatory neurons, as in the existing RNM; this competition is mediated by a novel disinhibitory control through different interneuron subtypes.